 This service also exists in Windows 7.

 The ReadyBoost service is a kernel mode driver.
-If the ReadyBoost fails to load or initialize, the error is logged and the computer attempts to restart with the Last Known Good configuration.
+If ReadyBoost fails to load or initialize, the error is logged and the computer attempts to restart, using the Last Known Good configuration.
 If the Last Known Good configuration fails, Windows 8 startup also fails, and the boot process halts with a Stop error.
 If you disable this service, Windows 8 will fail to start.
 Do NOT change this service startup configuration if your computer is working.

-1. Select your Windows 8 edition, and then click on the Download button below.
+1. Select your Windows 8 release and edition, and then click on the Download button below.

 2. Save the RestoreReadyBoostWindows8.bat file to any folder on your hard drive.

 3. Right-click the downloaded batch file and select Run as administrator.

 %WinDir%\System32\drivers folder.
 If this file is missing you can try to restore it from your Windows 8 installation media.